rafaelportela/go-concurrency-patterns/README.md

 amount of asynchronous data flow, the lines of code are compact and relatively easy to read and change.
 Importantly, this was achieved with __no locks, no condition variables, no callbacks__.

+## Improved subscription

+We have a proper working subscription mechanism, but it still can be improved.
+Firstly, the results from Fetcher could be duplicated from different `fetch` calls.
+This is easily worked out using a `map[string]bool` to map the result items' id to a corresponding seen or not seen yet boolean value.

+Another issue is that the queue of incoming fetched items is unbounded.
+In case the client code is not able to consume items as fast as they are fetched _bad things™_ can happens with new items piling up with no contention.
+To overcome this possibility, the startFetch timer is only set when there's no current fetching rountine running and if the amount of pending items is below `pending` const value.
+When a fetch is triggered, results will be sent to `fetchDone` channel, which will then be disabled - the set-channel-as-nil trick - while waiting for the next fetch.